Free Chicken Journal Egg Tracker Sheet

 You’ll want to pay even more attention to record-keeping if you wish to Sell Your Farm Fresh Eggs.

 You can organize your chicken notes in a notebook or in a spreadsheet, or you can start a three-ring binder with all of your notes organized with color tabs.
 The binder is a great way to stash all of the necessary info about your flock along with coop design printouts or other downloaded information.

 The Egg Tracker Freebie I’m sharing here is designed to print out and then use a three-hole punch along the left side of the page to prepare it for your binder.
 Print as many sheets as you like or just save the pdf to your computer and print as needed.

 If you like this free printable, check out my ebook, How to Raise Backyard Chickens for Farm Fresh Eggs: Getting Started with Laying Hens, and the companion workbook with 17 printable cheat sheets, record-keeping pages, journaling and note papers, and more!

 How to Use the Egg Tracker Log Freebie

 Once you’ve printed your free Egg Tracker sheet, just make a note of the number of birds in your flock at the top and jot down the starting date in the space provided.
 This will give you the date range on each sheet for info at a glance.

 In the table, note the date that you collected eggs, the number collected, and anything noteworthy.
-I use this space to track the number of blue eggs I get from my Easter Eggers.
-It’s also good to note any problems with cracked eggs, egg-eating amongst the hens, or thin shells.
+I use this space to track the number of blue and green eggs I get from my Easter Eggers.
+It’s also good to note any problems with cracked eggs, egg-eating hens, or thin shells.